carlosagh96/kaiochat/README.md

 # kaiochat

-Simple chat web app with aiohttp.server as a backend and single page JS on the frontend
+Simple chat web app with aiohttp.server

-Recommended for LAN networks only
+Do not use in production, this is for demonstrative purposes only